 Short-term teams are also great ministering to crisis situations.
 Just like Jesus did when he came across those in dire need.
 When I think crisis I think genuine crisis.
 Most recently that has been the Syrian refugees.
 Short-terms teams have been indispensible as they have handed out warm blankets, sweaters and food.
 They swam in the ocean as lifeguards in order to rescue drowning children in the waters.
 And even then it wasn’t enough.
 But for the short-terms that were there, they made a difference.
 Their presence mattered.
 And many lived because short-termers went.

 Another great gift short-term teams can bring is training.
 Training in healthcare, training in Scripture, training in so much more.
 By training people where they are not trained, you leave a gift that they can continue to pass on to others.
 Ask what they need.
 Train the trainers.
 This is Paul’s ministry 101.

 So can missions be done poorly?
 Of course.
 The Pharisees did that in Jesus’ time and not much has changed since.
 Like I said at the beginning, I’m not about trying to tell you the good, the bad, what to do and what not to do.
-But like Jesus, Paul and the many others in Scripture, maybe we redirect our teams to look like the short-term teams of Scripture.
+But like Jesus, Paul and the many others in Scripture, maybe we would do well to redirect our teams to look like the short-term teams of Scripture.
 They preached the gospel, brought healing to the sick, deliverance from demons and taught where there wasn’t teaching.
 When this happens, I think there can be rich blessings for both.